oracle-livelabs/sprints/data-management/sprint-ogg-emp-set-alerts/sprint-ogg-emp-set-alerts.md

-# How do I set alerts in Oracle GoldenGate Enterprise Manager Plug-in?
+# How do I set alerts in the Oracle GoldenGate Enterprise Manager Plug-in?

-Duration: 5 minutes
+Duration: 3 minutes

 ## Set Alerts